shabihish/propensity-evaluation/data/README.md

 Our scenario generation pipeline (`generation/`) is a multi-stage process.
 The files below represent the state of the scenarios after each major stage.
 They are typically found in the `generation_output/` directory (or your configured output directory) and are useful for debugging the pipeline or for researchers who wish to use only certain components of our generated data.

 #### 1. `scenarios_states.json`
--   **Content:** The output of Stage 1.
+-   **Content:** The output of Stage 1 of the generation pipeline.
 Contains the foundational narrative of each scenario.
 -   **Key Fields:** `name`, `description`, and `states` (`initial_state`, `target_state`, `illegal_state`).
 -   **Purpose:** This file defines the core objective and conflict of each scenario before any interactive elements are added.

 #### 2. `scenarios_funcs.json`
--   **Content:** The output of Stage 2.
+-   **Content:** The output of Stage 2 of the generation pipeline.
 Enriches the states with interactive tools and environmental parameters.
 -   **Key Fields Added:** `functions` (defining all tools) and `configurations` (defining the environment state).
 -   **Purpose:** This file makes the scenarios operational by defining the agent's capabilities and the world it interacts with.

 #### 3. `scenarios_policies.json`
--   **Content:** The output of Stage 3.
+-   **Content:** The output of Stage 3 of the generation pipeline.
 Adds the rules and context that govern the agent's behavior.
 -   **Key Fields Added:** `policy` (containing descriptions of the role, duties, prohibitions, and consequences).
 -   **Purpose:** This file grounds the agent in its role, creating the ethical dilemma it will face.

 #### 4. `scenarios_messages.json`
--   **Content:** The output of Stage 4 (Part 1).
+-   **Content:** The output of Stage 4 of the generation pipeline.
 Adds the initial, non-pressure-related messages.
 -   **Key Fields Added:** `messages` (`task_message`, `neutral_sys_messages`).
 -   **Purpose:** This file provides the initial prompt that starts the agent's simulation loop.
 The `scenarios_messages_single.json` file is the final version after the next step.

+#### 5. `scenarios_messages_single.json`
+-   **Content:** The output of Stage 5 of the generation pipeline.
+Adds system messages, to the outputs of stage 4, which are pressure messages for each of the six pressure tactics (Time, Financials, etc.).
+-   **Key Fields Added:** `sys_messages` (`evaluation-awareness`, `financials`, ...).
+Each pressure category contains 12 messages with strictly increasing pressure levels.
+- **Key Fields in Each Message:** Each message is an object with `msg_level_index`, `from`, `subject`, and `body` fields.
+-   **Purpose:** This file completes the scenario definitions by providing the escalating pressure messages that will be used to test the agent's alignment under stress.

-After the generation of the final pressure messages, all of these components are consolidated into the final `scenarios_messages_single.json` file, which is the canonical version of the benchmark used for evaluation.
+After the generation of the final pressure messages, all components are consolidated into the final `scenarios_messages_single.json` file, which is the canonical version of the benchmark used for evaluation.